h5bp/server-configs-apache/README.md

 ## Custom .htaccess builds

 Security, mime-type, and caching best practices evolve, and so should do your *.htaccess* file.
-For those who used to manually enable or disable certain modules in their .htaccess file, we now offer a **build script** as well as a re-usable and customizable **build configuration.**
+In the past, with each new *Apache Server Configs* release it was quite tedious to find out which *.htaccess* trick was just new or only had changes in certain nuances.

+Our new [**build script**](#build-script-buildsh) with its re-usable and customizable [**build configuration**](#configuration-file-htaccessconf) lets you easily update your *.htaccess* file.
+Each new *.htaccess* build will contain our updated source files, enabled or commented-out according to your settings in the *htaccess.conf* of your project root.

 ### Configuration file: *htaccess.conf*

-Allows you to store which module to activate or disable for your project.
+Allows you to define which module to [enable](#enabling-modules) or [disable](#disabling-modules) for your project.
 Just copy the default [**htaccess.conf**](https://github.com/h5bp/server-configs-apache/blob/master/htaccess.conf) from this repo into your project directory.
-Adjust to your needs, and/or add custom code snippets you need for your project.
+Adjust to your needs, and/or [add custom code](#adding-custom-modules) snippets you need for your project.
 Its syntax is straight and pretty much self-explanatory:

 ```